FedeClaudi/writing-workflow/README.md

 Once you're ready to convert your markdown to other format, run `compile.sh` and magic will happen (more details below)

 ## Folders
+- **automation**: scripts used in the manuscript generation process
 - **data**: include any data file you might need (e.g. to generate figures)
 - **figures**: save your figures here
 - **paper**: save your `.md` files with the paper content here